jpdgoncalves/information-retrieval-assigments/README.md

 - ``-nsw --no-stopwords``: Tells the script to not filter stopwords.
 Overrides the previous option.
 - ``-nst --no-stemmer``: Tells the script to not stem the tokens.
 - ``-memt --memory-threshold``: Tells the script how much of the total memory it is allowed to use.
 The value of the parameter must be between 0 and 1.
 This is a soft limit. it may go a little over the specified value.
 - ``-o --index-path``: Tells the script the path of the index file.
-If not specified it will default to `index.txt`
+If not specified it will default to `segmented_index`